Nathan Healy

 08

-We’ve mapped every solar installation across the United States to show you how your Aurora neighbors are embracing clean energy.
-Click any hexagon below to discover how many homes in that area have made the switch to solar!
+We’ve mapped every solar installation across Aurora to help you explore the clean energy movement in your community.
+Click any hexagon to see how many neighbors in that area have made the switch to solar power.

 09